Skip to main content

 Is NordPass Open Source Like Proton Pass?

-Open-source password managers allow independent security researchers to inspect the codebase for vulnerabilities or implementation errors without relying on vendor disclosures.
+Open-source password managers allow independent security researchers to inspect the codebase directly for vulnerabilities without relying on vendor disclosures.
 Proton Pass publishes its entire codebase publicly.
-The Cure53 audit results are available for review, and SOC 2 Type II and ISO 27001 certifications provide additional independent validation.
+Cure53 audit results are available for review, and SOC 2 Type II (July 2025, Schellman) and ISO 27001 (May 2024) certifications provide additional independent validation.

 NordPass Business Advantages: Support, UX, and Emergency Access